Introduction

 5. Battery

-The battery is good.
+The battery is great.
 I love the fact that you can work for a long time without worrying about the battery life, and even if you need to charge it up, the process is fast compared to what I had on Dell Vostro.
 I know that the fast charging is probably bad for the battery, so the first year I was charging it with the fast charger.
 The second year with the iPad charger, which is slower but doesn't hurt the battery eventually.

 So far, after 3 years of using MacBook Pro 2021 16', the battery health information looks like this: